openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>For other plugin storage needs, storing data outside of the configuration dataservice is permitted only within $INSTANCE_DIR/workspace/app-server or $INSTANCE_DIR/workspace/app-server/pluginStatic with a top-level folder equal to their plugin ID.
-Plugins must not store information anywhere else in any Zowe directories such as $INSTANCE_DIR or $ROOT_DIR in order to prevent conflict with future Zowe versions and other plugins </td>
+   <td>For other plugin storage needs, storing data outside of the configuration dataservice is permitted only within <code>$INSTANCE_DIR/workspace/app-server</code> or <code>$INSTANCE_DIR/workspace/app-server/pluginStatic</code> with a top-level folder equal to their plugin ID.
+Plugins must not store information anywhere else in any Zowe directories such as <code>$INSTANCE_DIR</code> or <code>$ROOT_DIR</code> in order to prevent conflict with future Zowe versions and other plugins </td>
  </tr>
   <tr>
    <th style="background-color:#555555">29</th>